iszczesniak/cpp/move/index.md

 ### Rules for special member functions

-All special member functions are implicitly defaulted, but:
+All special member functions are implicitly defaulted (if they are needed), but:

 * the default constructor will be **undeclared**, if any other constructor is *explicitly declared*,